 Watch out for dirty secrets hidden in averages

 You also want to pick survey software that gives you a complete picture in its reports.
 See, most people just glance at the average.
-If on average all the feedback is good, no problem, right?
+If the average of all the feedback is good, then there must be no problem, right?